Eli Erlick: Early life

 Eli Erlick was born on July 10, 1995.
-Her parents met while protesting, which she cites as a background behind her activism.
+Her parents met while protesting, which she cites as a background for her activism.
 She is of Jewish heritage and grew up near the rural community of Willits, California.
 She came out as transgender when she was 8 years old, when she started to experience harassment, isolation, and violence.
 She could not use her school's restroom and was threatened and bullied for years after.

 At age 13, her parents allowed her to publicly transition to female, keeping her birth name.
 She medically transitioned shortly after.
 Erlick then began her work in advocacy and writing at 15 and founded the organization Trans Student Educational Resources at age 16.
-Erlick graduated from Pitzer College with a Bachelor of Arts degree in Feminist, Gender, & Sexuality Studies and completed her PhD in Feminist Studies and History of Consciousness at the University of California, Santa Cruz in 2025.
+Erlick graduated from Pitzer College with a Bachelor of Arts degree in Feminist, Gender, & Sexuality Studies and completed her PhD in Feminist Studies at the University of California, Santa Cruz in 2025.

 Activism

 Erlick cites starting activism at age 15, in 2010, when she became a board member for an LGBTQ youth conference.
 She became public in media over a year later while advocating for California's School Success and Opportunity Act, the first state bill to protect transgender students.
-That year Erlick co-founded Trans Student Educational Resources, an organization "dedicated to transforming the educational environment for trans and gender nonconforming students through advocacy and empowerment."
 In 2013, Erlick worked with several series to discuss transgender activism, including SBS Dateline and TakePart Live.
-At the same year, Erlick also won a $25,000 fellowship from Boston-based nonprofit Peace First for her activism and efforts.
+The same year, Erlick won a $25,000 fellowship from Boston-based nonprofit Peace First for her activism.

 While advocating for admissions for trans students at women's colleges, she spoke about the importance of remaining skeptical of all policy work.
 In 2015, Erlick published an article on why equality should not be the goal of the transgender movement.
+In 2017, she began publicly advocating for self-expression of gender-nonconforming transgender women.